cjerv/How-to-Intern-Beginners-Edition/README.md

 I've decided to setup a Validator profile

 From the Terra Money Validator profiles link [github.com/terra-money/validator-profiles][df10] select a profile that you want to copy.
-I've choosen the Terra-Firma page.
+I've chosen the Terra-Firma page.
 Select the "copy raw contents" link

 ![2021-11-09 (6)](https://user-images.githubusercontent.com/93710516/140789271-8477b655-07ff-4224-8cb9-e17994269610.png)